andikasagala/Drugs-And-Herbal/README.md

 <h2>Tips:</h2><br>
 - It is better to find out first about your Prescription/Drugs before you consume it.
 IE: drugs, herbal, side effect,  interactions, etc<br>
-- Use herbal for daily natural health treatment, and drugs for emergency health treatment <br>
+- Use herbal for daily natural health treatment ( include vegetables and fruits ) , and drugs for emergency health treatment <br>
  <br> <br> <br>
 <h2>Warnings: </h2><br>
 -  Drugs and Herbal software only give you informations about legal drugs which approved by the Government.
 Any illegal drugs nor still in Science Laboratory Experiment drugs will not be listed<br>